rsksmart/devportal/docs/04-resources/02-contribute/hacktivator-program.md

   </Accordion.Item>
 </Accordion>

-#### 👉 Code Contributions Criteria:
+#### 👉 Code Contributions Criteria

 For a comprehensive overview of the evaluation and reward system for code contributions, including detailed criteria for complexity, project impact, tests, and documentation, please refer to [Evaluation Criteria for Code Contributions](https://docs.google.com/document/d/1vWYWdWxSXUcTxNS_OlRikfEwmPSXgw3iDsQ-UAqheMw/edit) and the [terms and conditions of the program](https://docs.google.com/document/d/1i95IIgBccohELezcrBraXWBtWEH1LaPLe3p_Zf1LzPQ/edit?usp=sharing).
 These criteria outline how contributions, ranging from simple fixes to advanced features or external integrations, will be assessed and rewarded, ensuring a balanced and fair approach to valuing developer participation and impact.
 This document covers everything from optimizing performance to integrating external APIs, with rewards adjusted based on the value and complexity of each contribution.

-#### 👉 Code Contributions Rewards:
+#### 👉 Code Contributions Rewards

-Each verified and approved code contribution that becomes a Qualified Contribution (as defined in the program's [terms and conditions](#-code-contributions-criteria)) will be entitled to receive the following rewards, under the established process:
+Each verified and approved code contribution that becomes a Qualified Contribution (as defined in the program's terms and conditions above) will be entitled to receive the following rewards, under the established process:
   * Contribution Option A → 50 - 300 USD
   * Contribution Option B & C → 300 - 700 USD
   * Contribution Option D, E, F & G → 700 - 1000 USD